Secure CheckoutPersonal information is secured with SSL technology.

 4. Glycosylation changes in inflammatory diseases

-6. The interplay between inflammation and cancer
+6. Interplay between inflammation and cancer

-Ashok K. Munjal
+Rekha Khandia and Ashok Munjal

-7. Microglial NLRP3 inflammasome activation in Multiple sclerosis
+7. Microglial NLRP3 inflammasome activation in multiple sclerosis

 Inflammation is a biological response triggered by different stimuli that has in the body a potentially damaging effect.
 In certain conditions, such as injury or infection, inflammation is a normal, healthy response.
 However, inflammatory disorders that result in the immune system attacking the body’s own cells or tissues may cause abnormal inflammation, which results in chronic pain, redness, swelling, stiffness, and damage to normal tissues.
 Mechanisms involved in promoting a number of different inflammatory disorders and their targeting for therapeutic benefit have been one of the hottest topics in last few decades.
 The two consecutive volumes (119 and 120) dedicated to this subject cover a wide spectrum of inflammatory disorders, mechanisms that are believed to cause them and different strategies for managing the inflammatory diseases.